-- Read the Code to check all the standards
+- read the Code to check the standards

-- If the employer doesn’t deal with your concerns, you can ask for a copy of their complaints procedure to help you know what to do next
+- if the employer fails to deal with your concern appropriately, you can ask for a copy of their complaints procedure to take the matter further

-- If the worker is registered with us and talking to the employer hasn’t helped you can contact us
+- if the worker is registered with us and talking to the employer hasn’t helped, you can raise your concern with us.

-- If you’re concerned about the standard of care provided by a company or organisation you can contact Care Inspectorate Wales (CIW).
+If you’r concern is about the standard of care provided by a company or organisation you should contact Care Inspectorate Wales (CIW).

 The Code is available in BSL format.
-The video will help you get an understanding of what you can expect from your care worker.
+The video will help you understand what to expect from a care worker.

 Practice guidance for registered workers

-We have practice guidance for registered workers to describe what is expected in their role.
-They are a practical tool, helping practice and contributing to good outcomes for people using services.
+There are practice guidance for registered workers to describe what is expected in their role.

-The Code remains the primary document.
-Practice guidance is used to expand on how to meet the standards in the Code.
+Practice guidance should be used to support meeting the standards in the Code.

 Registered workers and their employers should make sure they’re familiar with the guidance relevant to their area of work.
 Serious or persistent failure to follow practice guidance can put a worker's registration at risk.